3sd/civicrm-sms-conversation/docs/index.md

 SMS conversation allows you to automate SMS conversations with contacts in CiviCRM.

-*So what is an SMS conversation?* Have you ever been asked to evaluate a recent experience with Customer Services via SMS?
+Have you ever been asked to evaluate a recent experience with Customer Services via SMS?

 *Them:*
 > "Please rate how satisfied you were with our service on a scale of 1 to 5.